PHom798/CryptoVault-Premium/README.md

 ### 🌟 What Makes It Special?

-- 🎭 **Living Interface:** Animated network nodes that pulse with blockchain activity
+- 🎭 **Living Interface:** Animated network nodes that pulse in the background(Different each time)
-- 🎨 **Premium Design:** Glassmorphism, smooth animations, and thoughtful micro-interactions
+- 🎨 **Premium Design:**  smooth animations, and thoughtful micro-interactions
 - ⚡ **Lightning Fast:** Optimized transaction processing and instant updates
 - ✅ **Etherscan Verified:** All transactions verifiable on Etherscan explorer